temujindang/website-1/src/site/blog/retro-logos-project-90s.md

 👋 Hello!

-When we originally were deciding on the logo for the company, the designer working on it returned us an amazing logo that looked so awesomely 80s that of course, I fell in love with it.
+When we originally were deciding on the logo for the company, the designer working on it returned us an amazing logo that looked so awesomely 80s that, of course, I fell in love with it.
 Ultimately, it was not the logo we decided to use for the company but it did inspire creating a collection of logos encompassing the design style of each era.
 Over the next few days, we will unveil some logos